Stocks Up On Rate Hopes Following Crushing Losses

 Check out the investors' calendar for a summary of the top economic events and earnings reports on tap this week.

-September 22: No major earnings or data expected.
+November 28: No major data or earnings expected.

 This material is intended for general informational purposes only.
 This should not be considered an individualized recommendation or personalized investment advice.
 The investment strategies mentioned may not be suitable for everyone.
 Each investor needs to review an investment strategy for his or her own particular situation before making any investment decisions.